 Quietly he read, restraining himself, the first column and, yielding, but resisting, began the second.
 Midway, his last resistance yielding, he allowed his bowels to ease themselves quietly as he read, reading still patiently that slight constipation of yesterday quite gone.
 Hope it’s not too big bring on piles again.
 No, just right.
 So.
 Ah!
 Costive.
 One tabloid of cascara sagrada.
 Life might be so.
 It did not move or touch him but it was something quick and neat.
 Print anything now.
 Silly season.
 He read on, seated calm above his own rising smell.
 Neat certainly. [...]
 He tore away half the prize story sharply and wiped himself with it (U 4.506–13, 507; UP 83–84, 85).

 The temporality of literature is placed under an ironic microscope towards the end of ‘Calypso’, both literature’s use and functionality are playfully distorted.
 Bloom’s shit in the outhouse and his concurrent digestion of Philip Beaufoy’s prize story suggests a canny enmeshment between literary production, literary reception and the production of waste.
 As Maud Ellmann has demonstrated, the passage serves as a description of Bloom’s interaction with the short story and a description of his defecation.
 Whilst Beaufoy’s story and Bloom’s faeces might both be judged “neat”, the activities of reading and defecation become comically mixed.
 Indeed, the activities become indistinguishable.
 The boundary between waste and the written is, as we have seen in the wok of Eliot, a boundary distinguished by uncertain limits.
 In the outhouses of Ulysses, thought, story and bodily excretions occupy and contaminate one another.
-Bloom wipes himself the story, free indirect discourse becomes stylistically cloacal, and the words and waste are rendered textually and conceptually proximate.
+Bloom wipes himself with the story, free indirect discourse becomes stylistically cloacal, and the words and waste are rendered textually and conceptually proximate.
 An object of the narrative and a synecdoche for the narrative act itself, Bloom’s use of the Beaufoy’s short story is an object and fulfilment of a narrative act.
 One might want to argue that by wiping himself with the story Bloom signals the end of the story’s use as reading material, as ‘literature’ and pronounces the story’s transformation into an implement of bodily hygiene.
 And yet, it is precisely this ambivalent category of ‘literature’ that persists, lingering beyond the act of reading or any other absolute or unequivocal end.
 Joyce’s material and linguistic ends are provisional, working through codas and reprises.
 Even though the short story is discarded along with Bloom’s faeces the language of literary narrative continues to structure how Bloom perceives his waste making.
 In ‘Wandering Rocks’ Bloom is reminded of the Beaufoy story when he meets Mrs Breen.
 “Did I pull the chain?” he asks himself, “Yes.
 The last act” (U 8.270; UP 200).
 We should not take Bloom’s assessment for granted; his shit, like the literature he reads and features in, has a necessary and significant afterlife.

 Ideas of reusing and recycling seem particularly pertinent here, especially since Joyce himself wrote a short story for Titbits and a line from this unpublished story appears in the ‘Calypso’ episode, “Matcham often thinks of the masterstroke by which he won …” (U 4.513–14; UP 84).
 This autobiographical detail cannot be underestimated as it compounds the complexity of Joyce’s attitude towards his own literary product, as well as providing another intratextual example of how ‘expunged’ elements of his literary output become reinscribed in later works.
 Although the Titbits story might seem to display a common trajectory suffered by all kinds of writing, the reappearance of a work from Joyce’s adolescence affirms and confuses the reflexive gesture being made, prompting the question: precisely who’s story is being wiped?
 The scatological employment of this “old number of Titbits” (U 4.467; UP 82), which might be understood as an attempt on Joyce’s part to exorcise the detritus of his early writing career, a reading which openly contradicts Lawrence Rainey’s argument that the incident “epitomizes the modernist contempt for popular culture.”
 If contempt is being shown to Joyce/Beaufoy’s story it is contempt that implicates the broader narrative of the novel.
 It is not, in any case, a feeling shared by Bloom who “envie[s] kindly” the story’s author (U 4.516; UP 84).
 Moreover, one might argue the opposite is true; the incident proves how Ulysses could not exist without the countless stories that precede it, Bloom’s recycling is akin to the novel’s compositional methods of narrative cycling and recycling.
 These narrative intertexts, authored by Joyce and countless others, render the novel a silted, inter- and intratextual palimpsest that incessantly quotes, alludes and cites works from ‘elsewhere’.
 And as Cheryl Herr and R. Brandon Kershner have demonstrated, popular works play a fundamental role in this silting process.
 The commingling of these intertexts sees them inserted within a textual economy that allows both popular and avant-garde works to be discarded.
 So ‘Calypso’ attempts to raise more interesting issues than whether or not items of popular culture are being unfairly rubbished.
 A more prescient series of questions surrounds what might be the use-time of literary language, how this use-time might be understood when the materiality of language is used for radically different purposes over than read, and how categories of ‘literature’ respond to a transition from use to reuse.